KashmereLabs/twitter_candlestick_feed_archives/README.md

         }
       })
 ```
+**Sample Response**

 ## Cron job
+The system aggregates the data at the start of every hour, during which it queries the candlestick data for the past hour and the twitter data for the past hour.

+It further cleans and normalizes the data and archives it into Arweave permaweb.

 Cron jobs will by default run on your system timezone

 To switch to UTC, simply execute sudo dpkg-reconfigure tzdata, scroll to the bottom of the Continents list and select Etc or None of the above; in the second list, select UTC.

+# Deployment wallet address

+Wallet address for current live deployment is `h1pAFHXyRnrUsOI2m0g4g69IH-2cA4dPCsy45O3vq6o`

 ## Installation